jordon31/OnlySnap/README.md

 # OF Scraper

-OF Scraper is a Python script that lets you download content from OnlyFans profiles that you're subscribed to.
+OF Scraper is best and a powerful Python script that enables you to easily download content from your subscribed OnlyFans profiles.
+This versatile tool supports Windows, Mac, and Linux, providing seamless access to your desired content.

 ## Features